Make the Most of Your New Donors After Giving Tuesday

 Next up: share your screening results with your fellow fundraisers, board members, and development teams.
 Although it may be easy to get overwhelmed in the looming busyness of the holiday season, don’t let this opportunity pass you by.

 Use the tools you have, collaborate with your team, and set yourself on course for success to wrap up the year.
 The work that you do is so important and each day is one more chance to be thankful for your team and resources.
-You can read more about making sense of your screening results here.

 Major Gifts and Beyond